Postgraduate Diploma in TESOL

 Mode of Assessment: Continuous Assessment and Exam

-This module aims to develop course participants’ understanding of the theoretical bases for teaching listening and speaking in ESL/EFL contexts.
+This module aims to develop course participants’ understanding of the theoretical bases for teaching listening and speaking in TESOL contexts.
 It examines and explores various approaches to teaching listening and speaking.
-It also familiarizes participants with the teaching of sub-skills and strategies involved in listening and speaking.
-Participants will be tasked to plan and carry out microteaching of listening and speaking lessons as part of the module assessment.
+It familiarizes course participants with the teaching of sub-skills and strategies involved in listening and speaking.
+Course participants will be tasked to plan and carry out microteaching of listening and speaking lessons as part of the module assessment.

 Title